-- Spirit shows appearance of upright religious conduct while its ruler shows the actual personal sanctity when out of sight – a sort of word vs. deed distinction.
+- Spirit shows appearance of upright religious conduct while its ruler shows the actual personal sanctity in private – a sort of word vs. deed distinction.
 (Abu Bakr, Book II, Ch.
 1.10)

 - Mercury’s rulership and influential regards by planets is indicative of the nature of faith.
 (Abu ‘Ali, Ch.
 29)

 - The Lot of Faith and its lord participate in the delineation of faith on similar footing with the 9th and its lord, in that benefics in the places or with the lords and the lords in good condition (particular stress on the nature of the planet with or ruling the lot) are indicative of faith and wisdom, while the opposite shows the opposite.
 (Abu ‘Ali, Ch.
 29)